fanout/js-pubcontrol/README.md

 ## CommonJS

-Although this package is distributed as an EMS module, this package is a hybrid package, and a CommonJS version of the library is available by specifing a deep path.
+Although this package is distributed as an ESM module, this package is a hybrid package, and a CommonJS version of the library is available by specifing a deep path.

 ```javascript